 the registration of the business name may be cancelled.

-[Section 18 amended by No. 40 of 1976 s.
-12.]
+[Section 18 amended: No. 40 of 1976 s.
+12; No. 6 of 2012 s.
+28.]

 19. Cancellation of registration

-(1) The Commissioner may cancel the registration of a business name —
+(1) The Commissioner may, before the change-over day, cancel the registration of a business name —

 (a) if there is lodged with the Commissioner a statement under section 12 notifying him that the person or all the persons in relation to whom the business name is registered has or have ceased to carry on business in the State under that name and it does not appear from that statement, or another statement accompanying that statement, that another person has or other persons have commenced to carry on business in the State under that name; or